(Part 15 of Dr. Rey D. Pagtakhan’s column, Medisina at Politika, on Covid-19)

 College and university campuses are not in a bubble.
 They are a community within the surrounding greater community of residents and businesses.
 Inside the classrooms and outside on campus and nearby off-campus settings, the venues provide ideal locations for the virus to spread from one infected individual to more than one contact, conveniently with speed and unknowingly from asymptomatic or pre-symptomatic students.
 The collective daylong activities natural to the college environment provide the intensity of in-person interactions with the density of the student and staff populations within compacted periods of time.

-The virus has several travel routes and entry points: embedded in large and small droplets in saliva, mucus and phlegm from an infected person during coughing, sneezing, talking, and singing that then enter via the nose and mouth (most frequently) and the eyes of a contact by inhalation, or transferred through handshakes and hugging/kissing, or by touching of contaminated surfaces and then one’s face.
+The virus has several travel routes and entry points: embedded in large and small droplets in saliva, mucus and phlegm from an infected person during coughing, sneezing, talking, and singing that then enter via the nose and mouth (most frequently) and the eyes of contact by inhalation, or transferred through handshakes and hugging/kissing, or by touching of contaminated surfaces and then one’s face.
 Hence the need for face masks, physical distancing, hand hygiene, cough etiquette, alternative handshake-greeting gestures, and non-touching of the T-zone of one’s face (eyes, nose, and mouth) with unwashed hands, and disinfection of frequented physical surfaces.

 Young adults comprise the student population.
 Their thirst for independence and socialization, sense of invincibility and daring, and sensitivity to peer influence are natural and worthy of remembering and consideration.
-They would spend more time indoors – in classroom, laboratory, dining hall, library, fraternity/sorority houses/village, dormitory and nearby off-campus residences, gym, sports, and entertainment venues.
+They would spend more time indoors – in the classroom, laboratory, dining hall, library, fraternity/sorority houses/village, dormitory and nearby off-campus residences, gym, sports, and entertainment venues.
 And they would gather with more people – fellow dorm residents, classmates and members of student social groups.
 While safer, being outdoors does not equate to protection, if physical distancing is not or cannot be exercised and wearing a face mask is deemed an intrusion and a social burden during mass gathering.

 The teaching and support staff include older adults, some of whom may have underlying medical conditions.
 The over-60 age group is particularly vulnerable to the infection and, with an underlying health handicap, to its severity.